-More than 37% of our revenues for the three months ended, were generated through sales by our channel partners, which are primarily wireless carriers who sell our devices through their sales channels.
+More than 50% of our revenues for the three months ended March 31, 2023 (49% of our revenues for the three month period ended March 31, 2022), were generated through sales by our channel partners, which are primarily wireless carriers who sell our devices through their sales channels.
 To the extent our channel partners are unsuccessful in selling or do not promote our products, or we are unable to obtain and retain a sufficient number of high-quality channel partners, our business and operating results could be significantly harmed.
 Our channel partners are wireless carriers who have direct and indirect sales channels which we are leveraging to get to their customers.
+Our wireless carrier channel partners currently include: